kaisenlinux/manpages-dev/category/Monitoring/EtherApe.md

        The first column is a regex of either the FQDN or the IP address.

        The second column is a number indicating the "column" that the node will be positioned in the display with column 1 being on the far left.
 Up to 1000 columns are permitted.

        Instead of being arranged in a circle the nodes are displayed in columns.
 This is quite useful for arranging nodes so that you can see nodes on the "inside" of  your  network  on  the left and the public internet nodes (anything not specified in the config file) on the right.

        The  input  file  above  will cause 3 columns to display.
-Nodes with FQDN containing mydomain.com, those in the 172.16.2.0/24 subnet, and link local IPv6 ad‐ dresses will be in the left column.
+Nodes with FQDN containing mydomain.com, those in the 172.16.2.0/24 subnet, and link local IPv6 addresses will be in the left column.
 2 "routers", and IPv6 multicast will be in the center column and everything else will be in the right column.

        Column locations are determined by the first match while searching from the top of the input.
-Overlapping regex's can be used with  the  understanding  that the first match will determine the location.
+Overlapping regex's can be used with the understanding that the first match  will  deter‐ mine the location.
 The broadest regex's should be near the bottom of the position specification.

 SIGNALS
        USR1   on receipt of signal USR1, and if enabled with --signal-export, EtherApe will dump its state to the chosen xml file.